 With an on-demand phone interview, you eliminate visuals from the screening process.
 As such, you minimize the opportunity for visual-based biases to affect the recruiter's decision.
 What’s more, it also creates a standardized interview process.
 Every candidate receives the same interview.
 This allows recruiters to screen every candidate using the same questions.
 Consequently, all candidates receive an equal opportunity to sell themselves and show why they’re the right person for the role.

-Self-guided interviews revolve around conducting interviews where the candidate responds to pre-recorded questions over the phone.
+Virtual interviews revolve around conducting interviews where the candidate responds to pre-recorded questions over the phone.
 What’s more, they do it at a time of their convenience.

 It starts with the recruiter creating a set of questions designed with the ideal candidate in mind.
 These questions must be clear, concise, and include all the necessary information a candidate needs to answer the questions fully.
 They then record said questions and make them available to candidates via phone call with just a few clicks of a button.